digiampietro/buildroot-armv7/README.md

     - *User provided options*
       - klish, to try to emulate the router's shell

-  * **ext-tree/configs/uClibc-0.9.33.config** this is the uClibc configuration, the main differences compared to the default are to be compatible with the router's binaries and to include debugging symbols in the library files.
+  * **ext-tree/configs/uClibc-0.9.33.config** this is the uClibc configuration, the main differences, compared with the default, have been introduced to be compatible with the router's binaries and to include debugging symbols in the library files.
 The inclusion of debugging symbols has been problematic: uClibc don't obey to the general option included in the Buildroot configuration, has his own flag for this purpose; the problem is that enabling his own flag the compilation gives impossible to fix errors, for this reason a workaround, described below, has been used:
     - *Target Architecture Features and Options*
       - Build for EABI
       - Use BX in function return